 - Betz, in 1978, outlined that about 68% of overall students who applied for math classes experienced high math anxiety

 - In 2009, Ashcraft and Moore estimated around 17% of the population may have high levels of math anxiety.

 These figures show number anxiety is not rare.
 It is the way of handling such difficulties which makes the path easier to follow.

 Fascinatingly, Blazer stated that about 93% of Americans indicate they have varying levels of math anxiety.

 Math concerns- What does it feel like?

-According to the University of Sheffield, a person dealing with math anxiety may show the following symptoms.
+A person dealing with math anxiety may show the following symptoms.
 While the level of these symptoms may vary, the below-mentioned indications can often exist: